rakshitpandey2003/Triweb-Learning/README.md

 - `math.js`: A canvas adorned with the artistry of novel mathematical methods.
 - `spread.js`: The eloquence of the spread operator, woven into code's fabric.
 - `propertyShorthand.js`: The shorthand symphony for expressing object beauty.

+## NodeJS Practice
+In the `NodeJS` directory, I've practiced creating routes, handling requests, connecting to databases and performing CRUD operations.
+I've used Postman - a popular collaboration platform for API development that simplifies the process of building, testing, and documenting APIs.
+Some of the examples include:

+- `calculator.js`: Demonstrating the methods to create routers and controllers and perform mathematical operations.
+- `user.js`: Demonstrating the CRUD operations performed with the help of sequelize library.

 Voyage through each chapter, unearthing the troves of code and projects nurtured!